(888) 448-0302 Talk to a recovery specialist 24/7

 • Experienced withdrawal symptoms as the effects of alcohol wore off?
 Symptoms include trouble sleeping, shakiness, restlessness, nausea, sweating, a racing heart, or a seizure.

 The presence of at least two of these symptoms indicates an alcohol use disorder.
-However, the severity of the problem increases depending on the number of presence of symptoms.
+However, the severity of the problem increases depending on the presence of symptoms.
 For example, mild severity is defined as the presence of two to three symptoms, moderate severity for four to five symptoms, and the problem is severe if there are six or more symptoms present.

-Risks
+Long-Term Risks

-Alcohol abuse can lead to a number of physical and mental problems that can lead to life-threatening issues.
-For example, some long-term effects of excessive alcohol use can lead to issues such as bleeding from the esophagus, swelling of the pancreas, liver damage, and a number of different types of cancers.
 Some common cancers that are associated with excessive alcohol use include esophagus, liver, colon, head, neck, breasts, and other areas.
 Increased alcohol use also leads to cardiovascular issues such as high blood pressure and heart problems.

 Along with these problems, there is a long list of short-term health risks that can come from excessive alcohol use.
 For example, injuries such as motor vehicle crashes, falls, drownings, and more can all happen during intoxication.
 Likewise, outbursts of violence can also happen.
 Excessive alcohol use can also lead to alcohol poisoning, which generally requires medical attention.